modxcms/fred/README.md

 For existing MODX developers, Fred brings an option to create more flexible and intuitive editing experiences for site owners.
 Fred can power designs that would otherwise require dozens of TVs, a complex Manager UI, or tricky Manager customization.

+The changelog for the current version of Fred is located at https://github.com/modxcms/fred/blob/master/core/components/fred/docs/changelog.txt.

 ## How is Fred different from other visual content builders?

 Fred adheres to MODX’s core tenet of Creative Freedom.
 It doesn’t force you into someone else’s preferred front-end framework or way of building things.
 If you can imagine or prototype it, Fred can power it—without compromise.